mrgibbes/J5/JetsonTX2/jetsonGPIO/README.md

 This is a fork of original code listed below.
 I as well as many others I am sure have also modified the code far from the orginal mentioned below for license purposes.

-jetsonTX2GPIO_test.cpp is used to test he Forked jetsonTX1GPIO Library.
+jetsonTX2GPIO_test.cpp is used to test the Forked jetsonTX1GPIO Library.

 To compile: g++ -O2 -Wall jetsonTX2GPIO_test.cpp jetsonGPIO.c -o jetsonTX2GPIOTest